SpongeBob SquarePants: Legacy

 Following Hillenburg's death in November 2018, more than 1.2 million fans signed a petition for the National Football League to have the song "Sweet Victory" from the season 2 episode "Band Geeks" performed in his honor at the Super Bowl LIII halftime show.
-Atlanta's Mercedes-Benz Stadium's Twitter account, the venue of the show, tweeted a GIF of SpongeBob dancing in "Band Geeks" in December.
-Maroon 5 who were performing at the game, included a brief clip of SpongeBob in a preview video, leading fans to believe the song would be performed.
-While the song's opening was ultimately included, it served as a transition into artist Travis Scott's set, which left many fans disappointed.
-In response to fans' disappointment at not hearing the complete "Sweet Victory" song during the halftime show at the Super Bowl LIII, the Dallas Stars of the National Hockey League showed a clip of the full "Sweet Victory" song during a game at the American Airlines Center.
-In the clip, the characters' band uniforms are recolored green after the Stars.
+Speculation about the song's inclusion intensified in the weeks leading up to the Super Bowl when Atlanta's Mercedes-Benz Stadium's Twitter account, the venue of the show, tweeted a GIF of a scene from the aforementioned episode, and Maroon 5, the headliner, including a brief clip of SpongeBob in a preview video.
+While the song's opening was ultimately included, it served as a transition into rapper Travis Scott's set, which was negatively received by fans.
+In response to fans' disappointment at not hearing the complete "Sweet Victory" song during the halftime show at Super Bowl LIII, the Dallas Stars of the National Hockey League showed a clip of the full "Sweet Victory" song during a game at the American Airlines Center.
+In the clip, the characters' band uniforms are recolored green, modeled after the Stars.
+An animated remake of Sweet Victory opened Nickelodeon's broadcast of Super Bowl LVIII, implementing clips of the 2023 San Francisco 49ers and 2023 Kansas City Chiefs during the performance.

 Several species of organism have been named in reference to SpongeBob.
 In May 2011, a new species of mushroom, Spongiforma squarepantsii, was described and named after the series' title character.
-In 2019, a species of sea sponge, Clathria hillenburgi, was named in honor of Hillenburg, also referencing his creation of SpongeBob SquarePants.
+In 2019, a species of sea sponge, Clathria hillenburgi, was named in honor of Hillenburg, referencing his creation of SpongeBob SquarePants.
 In 2020, a species of abyssal sea star, Astrolirus patricki, was described and named after Patrick Star; individuals of this species were found to be closely associated with hexactinellid sponges, and it was thus named after Patrick as a reference to the character's friendship with SpongeBob.

-In honor of Stephen Hillenburg, a non-profit fan project, titled The SpongeBob SquarePants Movie Rehydrated, was released online on May 1, 2022.
-It consists of a recreation of The SpongeBob SquarePants Movie reanimated by 300 people with re-recorded music and dialogue.
+In honor of Hillenburg, a nonprofit fan project titled The SpongeBob SquarePants Movie Rehydrated was released online on May 1, 2022.
+It consists of a re-creation of the SpongeBob SquarePants Movie, reanimated by 300 people with re-recorded music and dialogue.
 Amid the YouTube premiere, the video was taken down by Paramount Global due to copyright laws.
-As a result, the hashtag #JusticeForSpongeBob became trending on Twitter against Paramount's action.
+As a result, the hashtag #JusticeForSpongeBob trended on Twitter against Paramount's action.
 The video was restored the following day.